Office Christmas Party: Plot

-Josh, Clay, and Tracey Hughes, Chief of Research and Development, inform Carol that they have a meeting with financial giant Walter Davis later in the day, so Carol gives them a last chance.
-Walter likes the pitch, but is concerned, fearing they care more about the budget than their people.
-Clay invites him to the Christmas party, hoping to show him their company is stable with a healthy employee environment.
-On the way to the airport Carol stops by Josh's apartment to offer him a position working for her at the New York headquarters at twice his current salary.
+At the meeting, Walter says he likes Zenotek's product but has concerns about its corporate culture.
+In a bid to secure the deal, Clay invites him to the Christmas party, hoping to show him their company has a healthy employee environment.
+On her way to the airport, Carol stops by Josh's apartment to offer him a position working for her at the company's headquarters in New York at twice his salary.